Need Help? Give us a call.

 One downside to Clover will be their confusing, quote-based pricing structure.
 Though, compared to the fragmented, costly pricing that Intuit merchant services comes with, Clover ends up looking pretty user-friendly and affordable.

-After learning all the ins and outs of Intuit Quickbooks merchant services, you’re in a good position to answer this question for yourself and your business.
+After learning all the ins and outs of Quickbooks merchant services, you’re in a good position to answer this question for yourself and your business.